RadhityaR6767/appcity/README.md

 This solution uses [Python Flask](https://flask.palletsprojects.com/en/2.3.x/installation/) as the main app, and [Elasticsearch](https://www.elastic.co/) as a database.

+## Build and Push The Image into Registry
 Run in this directory to build an image:

 ```shell